shawnyeager/shawnyeager/README.md

 ## What I Do

-I help Bitcoin startups figure out go-to-market and revenue strategy.
+I help Bitcoin and freedom technology startups figure out go-to-market and revenue strategy.
 Previously led sales and business development at Amboss, NYDIG Payments, and Bottlepay.

 ## What I'm Working On